Pinerealm/AI_outreach/README.md

-# AI Outreach - Personalized Insurance Sales Platform
+# XI Outreach - Personalized Insurance Sales Platform

-AI Outreach is a personalized sales outreach platform designed specifically for insurance companies.
+XI Outreach is a personalized sales outreach platform designed specifically for insurance companies.
 It uses AI to generate highly personalized emails and call scripts based on each prospect's industry, engagement history, and likely objections.

 ## Features